nsnave/java-media-keys/README.md

 MediaKeys.dll must be in the same path as the "src" folder or in the same path as the .class or .jar file when compiled.

+MediaKeys.c and MediaKeys.h are the the source code files for the dll.